Bigestdave/Molt/README.md

 Feedback on the LI.FI Earn API
 The vault discovery and standardized schema made building fast.
-The biggest unlock was Composer — abstracting swap + bridge + deposit into one call is what made the one-click UX actually possible.
+The biggest unlock was Composer, abstracting swap + bridge + deposit into one call is what made the one-click UX actually possible.
 One request: a historical APY endpoint would